This is part of a series of posts from my quest to run a half marathon in all 50 states. North Carolina was my 1st state.

 I’m not even sure why I decided to run a half marathon.
-I had just ran my first 5k and that was the only race I had ever ran as an adult.
+I had just run my first 5k and that was the only race I had ever run as an adult.
 Most people don’t run their first 5k then start training for a half marathon but I felt compelled to do it.
 I chose the Battleship North Carolina Half Marathon in Wilmington and I checked out a book with training plans from the library and combined that with some online training plans.
 Since the race was at the beach, I thought it would be flat and relatively easy, at least as far as half marathons go.
 Indeed it was mostly flat except for running up the bridges.
 I hadn’t thought about the bridges.

-The morning of the race, a storm came in and it rained and was very chilly the entire race.
+The morning of the race, November 2000, a storm came in and it rained and was very chilly the entire race.
 It was even snowing in the area as we were driving back home that day, which was crazy because it almost never snows on the NC coast.
 But back to the bridges.
 Running on the grated bridges was new to me and since it was raining, I was worried about slipping and falling but fortunately that didn’t happen and I finished cold but satisfied I had done my best.

 Determined that I could do better based on the poor weather conditions and the fact that it was my first half marathon, I decided right then that I would run that race again the next year.
-The following year, the weather was ideal and I cut almost 16 minutes off my previous finish time.
+The following year, the weather was ideal (warm and sunny) and I cut almost 16 minutes off my previous finish time.
 However, my second Battleship North Carolina half marathon actually followed a couple of other races, namely a 15k and a half marathon in Hawaii Hawaii-2nd state.

 My finish time for the 2001 Battleship North Carolina Half Marathon was 2:03:51.